-The course is an advanced course in the science of measurements in medicine, and is a continuation of the introductory course.
-Participants will learn the details of how to develop a new measurement instrument, and this is followed by a thorough review of validity, reproducibility, responsiveness and interpretability.
+The course is an advanced course in the science of measurements in medicine and is a continuation of the introductory course.
+Participants will learn the details of how to develop a new measurement instrument and perform a field test, and this is followed by a thorough review of validity, reproducibility, responsiveness and interpretability.
 Furthermore, participants will learn the basics of item reduction and factor analysis.
-Lastly, the concepts of modern IRT-analyses and Rasch measurement theory in questionnaire research will be introduced.
+Lastly, the concepts of modern IRT and Rasch measurement theory in questionnaire research will be introduced.

 At the end of the course the participant will:

 - Have the skills to complete the process of developing a new measurement instrument

 - Have basic knowledge about item reduction and factor analysis

 - Know how to perform a field test

 - Be able to define, determine and interpret a) validity, b) reproducibility, c) responsiveness and d) interpretation

 - Have an overview of the benefits of modern psychometric methods such as IRT and Rasch analyses

 - Be able to explain the basics of IRT and Rasch analysis